-Here to Help: Becoming COVID-secure - what does this mean for SMEs?
+Here to Help: Becoming COVID-secure - what does this mean?

 The government has provided a list of guidelines to help companies make sure their workplaces are safe for employees to return to.
 They’re calling this being ‘COVID-secure’.